|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 MIA May 25, 1942

-By midday, one of eight B-25s that took off from 7-Mile Drome piloted by Major Herman F. Lowery on a bombing mission against Lae Airfield.
+By midday, took off from 7-Mile Drome piloted by Major Herman F. Lowery as one of eight B-25s on a bombing mission against Lae Airfield.
 Aboard was Royal Australian Air Force (RAAF) S/L Lewis who was selected by the air office to be the air liaison officer in conjunction with the Australian Army commando raid at Salamaua.

 Attacking Lae Airfield at 2:50pm, the first flight of four B-25s from the 13th Bombardment Squadron led by Lowrey attacked first, followed by the second flight of four B-25s from the 90th Bombardment Squadron.
 Their plan was to attack from the west to east finishing their attack over the Huon Gulf then turning right over Salamaua then back to Port Moresby.